What We Do:

 Street Child also work to improve the quality of teaching and schools.
 In Sierra Leone we have built high-quality classrooms to help reduce overcrowding in secondary schools and we are working to improve the quality of education in schools across rural Liberia.

 We also train teachers.
 From 2010 to 2017 we supported over 400 teachers to complete Government-recognised training courses and over 500 teachers have benefitted from major in-service training and continuous professional development programmes - and many more from shorter, more specialised interventions on topics such as 'disaster risk resilience' and 'education in emergencies'.

-Street Child supports schools to find ways of paying teachers and affording the costs of education.
-Wherever possible, Street Child seeks to address this challenge by helping communities grow their income.
+Street Child supports schools to find ways of paying teachers and affording the costs of education by helping communities grow their income.